Portaria is a beautiful, traditional, mountainous village, built at 650 meters, on the western slope of the Pelion mountain, in mainland Greece.

 Photo Volos info

 Makrinitsa is a strikingly beautiful village at 630 m, famous for its stunning views of the Pelion Mountain and the Pagasetic Gulf.
-It is often called the ‘balcony of Pelion’ because of that, it has traditionally built and richly decorated stone mansions, and it offers an abundance of tranquility, natural beauty, and peace to visitors.
+It is often called the ‘balcony of Pelion’ because, it has traditionally built and richly decorated stone mansions, and it offers an abundance of tranquility, natural beauty, and peace to visitors.

-Read here a full post about the best things to do in Makrinitsa.
+Read a full post about the best things to do in Makrinitsa.

 Swim on Nearby Beaches